mongodb/specifications/source/transactions/transactions.rst

 abortTransaction (or commitTransaction) does not block waiting on a server that is unreachable.

+Additionally, drivers MUST unpin a ClientSession when any individual commitTransaction command attempt fails with an UnknownTransactionCommitResult error label.
+In cases where the UnknownTransactionCommitResult causes an automatic retry attempt, drivers MUST unpin the ClientSession before performing server selection for the retry.

 Starting a new transaction on a pinned ClientSession MUST unpin the session.
 Additionally, any non-transaction operation using a pinned ClientSession MUST unpin the session and the operation MUST perform normal